mmchinmay555/TicTacToe/README.md

 # TicTacToe Multiplayer Game 🎮

-This is a multiplayer game developed in C++, where the server matches players with others online, allowing them to join and start playing together.
+A multiplayer game developed in C++ with auto-matchmaking feature, built using custom libraries for client-server interaction and player session management.
+Designed for reusability and easy integration.

 ## Features ✨